-He died in a Dublin Nursing Home during August 1949 aged 66 years.
-He was survived by his wife, son and daughter, brothers, sister and family members.
-His funeral cottage took place from St. Columba’s Church at Iona Road, Drumcondra to Glasnevin Cemetery in Dublin.
-There was a large attendance represented by Government Officials led by An Taoiseach Mr. Costelloe, Ministers, Senators, Garda Commissioner Mr. M. J. Kirrane, The President of U.C.D.
-Dr. M. Tierney, clergy, Mr. Toirleach de Valera (who represented his father) plus clergy and friends.
+His funeral cortege took place from St. Columba’s church at Iona Road, Drumcondra to Glasnevin cemetery in Dublin.
+There was a large attendance represented by Government officials led by An Taoiseach Mr. Costelloe, Ministers, Senators, Garda Commissioner Mr. M. J. Kirrane, the president of U.C.D.
+Dr. M. Tierney: Mr. Toirleach de Valera (who represented his father) & numerous clergy also friends.

-Sean Malone’s death was recorded on Volume 36 – 27th July 1949 of Seanad Eireann Papers where many Tributes were paid to his memory.
-Sean Malone is listed in Thom’s Directory 1942. [i]
+Sean Malone’s demise was recorded on volume 36 – 27th July 1949 of Seanad Eireann Papers where many tributes were paid to his memory.
+Sean Malone is listed in Thom’s Directory 1942.

 Gratitude is due to John Lohan (Dept. of the Taoiseach) also Karen Marran (Seanad Eireann) for their assistance.